-(ii) Gratuity
+(i) Gratuit

-The Company has defined benefit gratuity plan for its employees The gratuity plan is governed by the Payment of Gratuity Act, 1972 Under the act, every employee who has completed 4 years and 240 days of service are eligible for gratuity on departure at 15 days salary (last drawn) for each completed year of service.
-The level of benefits provided depends on the member's length of service and salary at retirement
+The Company has defined benefit gratuity plan for its employees.
+The gratuity plan is governed by the Payment of Gratuity Act, 1972.
+Under the act, every employee who has completed 4 years and 240 days of service are eligible for gratuity on departure at 15 days salary (last drawn) for each completed year of service.
+The level of benefits provided depends on the member's length of service and salary at retirement.

-These plans typically expose the O Company to actuarial risks such as interest rate risk, longevity risk and salary risk Investment risk The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on Government bonds.
-If the plan assets underperform this yield, this will create a deficit.
-The Company maintains plan asset through insurance company.
-Interest risk A decrease in the bond interest rate will increase the plan liability Longevity risk The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
-An increase in the life expectancy of the plan participants will increase the plan's liability Salary risk The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants As such, an increase in the salary of the plan participants will increase the plan's hability
+These plans typically expose the Company to actuarial risks such as: interest rate risk, longevity risk and salary risk.

+Interest risk The defined benefit obligation calculated uses a discount rate based on government bonds.
+If bond yields fall, the defined benefit obligation will tend to increase.
+Longevity risk The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
+An increase in the life expectancy of the plan participants will increase the plan's liability.
+Demographic Risk This is the risk of volatility of results due to unexpected nature of decrements that include mortality attrition, disability and retirement.
+The effects of these decrement on the DBO depends upon the combination salary increase, discount rate, and vesting criteria and therefore not very straight forward.
+It is important not to overstate withdrawal rate because the cost of retirement benefit of a short caring employees will be less compared to long service employees.
+Salary risk Higher than expected increases in salary will increase the defined benefit obligation.